m3g/ComplexMixtures.jl/docs/src/multiple.md

 ```

 The `R` structure generated contains the averaged results of all
-calculations, with weights consisting of the number of frames of each
+calculations, with weights proportional to the number of frames of each
 trajectory.
 That is, if the first trajectory had 2000 frames, and the
 second and third trajectories have 1000 frames each, the first
 trajectory will have a weight of 0.5 on the final results.
 The `merge` function